Stormwater Education AmeriCorps Specialist

 Position Responsibilities and Duties

-Typically, these demonstrations can cover the following:
+Typically, interactive educational activities can cover the following topics:

 - What is a Watershed?

 - Connection between storm drains and our local waterways

 - Bachelor of Sciences or Bachelor of Education, environmental education experience or degree in environmental science, biology, or social studies is preferred

 - Effective oral and written communication, presentation and interpersonal skills is required - the position will be interacting with various backgrounds, age groups ranging from PreK to Adult.

 - Ideal candidate is self-motivated and creative to be able to deliver a wide variety of education lessons and materials; ideal candidate is also attentive to detail and able to manage tasks with limited supervision

 - Demonstrated ability to work cooperatively, creatively and effectively with people of all ethnic, socio-economic, and cultural backgrounds